Ako1O/sec-file-type-detector/README.md

 # FIle-type-identification-tool
-Show file's real fyle type with technology of magic numbers.
+Detects a file’s real type using magic numbers (file signatures), independent of extension.